Top Bar

 Honors Courses

-Music: Concert Band, Concert Choir, Symphony Orchestra, Music Major
+Music: Concert Choir, Concert Band, Symphony Orchestra, Music Technology & Production 3/4, Music Major

 All courses designated on the transcript by the word Honors or the letter H are accelerated and enriched.